 3. Estate Agency

-If you decide to use this firm to market your property, one of our Property Assistants will visit your house to take details and digital photographs so that a Sales Schedule can be prepared.
+If you decide to use this firm to market your property, our Property Assistant will visit your house to take details and digital photographs so that a Sales Schedule can be prepared.
 Once the Schedule has been approved by you, we will prepare further copies of the Schedule to be issued to interested parties.

 Copies of the Schedule will also be issued to anyone on our mailing list who may be interested in the type of house being sold.